Client

 AuthenticationException – if authentication failed

-SSHException – if there was any other error connecting or establishing an SSH session
+SSHException – if there was some other error establishing an SSH session

 socket.error – if a socket error occurred while connecting